 Scenario testing was used to assess the risk, return and capital implications of alternative potential planning scenarios.
 It was supported by the use of modelling outputs and applied both within the annual business planning process and on an ad-hoc basis to support the evaluation of potential changes in business strategy.
 The scenarios covered the following key risk areas: insurance risk, investment risk, liquidity risk, operational risk and regulatory risk.
 They are, however, predominately underwriting focused which is deliberate given that underwriting is by far the most significant driver of the Group's tail risk and therefore is the natural focus in terms of stress testing the stability of the Group.
-The impact of climate-related risks, within the key risk areas, was considered as part of the scenario testing process.
+Our climate change scenario incorporates underwriting and investment risks as we consider the transition risk and physical risk.